KPeng9510/MASS/README.md

 ## Branches

 Master branch is currently set up for nuScenes dataset.
 Config file can be found in tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml, please follow the guidance of OpenPCDet to run the code.
+For SemanticKitti dataset, if you have get accessed to Kitti-odo and SemanticKitti dataset, please forward the access email from KITTI to pengkunyu1013@gmail.com, the download link for the dense and sparse top-view semantic segmentation label will be given.
 ## Installation

 Please refer to [INSTALL.md](docs/INSTALL.md) for the installation of `OpenPCDet`.